grauds/clematis.doc/docs/clematis-explained/code-standards.md

-[Prettier](https://prettier.io/docs/) is an opinionated code formatter, and it is installed the same way and acts the same for all the projects, it requires zero configuration if dev team is happy with the default style.
+[Prettier](https://prettier.io/docs/) is an opinionated code formatter, and it is installed the same way and acts the same for all the projects, it requires zero configuration if a dev team is happy with the default style.

 The goal of prettier is to make code <i>look</i> the same way across the projects, not to catch errors, which is a task for [linters](https://en.wikipedia.org/wiki/Lint_%28software%29).
-Dev team of Prettier decides which code style is optimal, and it changes from one version of the tool to another.
+The Dev team of Prettier decides which code style is optimal, and it changes from one version of the tool to another.
 So it is advisable to have a specific version in `package.json` file.